 A general inspection and cleaning is generally $60 plus GST (1 hr labor).

 For busy grooming salons we recommend blasters are serviced twice a year.
 We have a ton of experience repairing and maintaining pet dryers and have seen it all.

 Get Your Pet Dryer Serviced Today

 Are you curious about what we do to sharpen and maintain grooming scissors?
-This post details what we do in the shop.
+You can find out more about the services we offer to groomers here.

 Give us a call if you need assistance or servicing of your dog grooming scissors, tools and equipment.